How To Reduce Video Buffering Issues When Streaming?

 a.
 Load Testing Tools: Load testing tools can help you identify how your infrastructure responds to peak usage, giving you valuable insights into potential weaknesses and performance bottlenecks.
 This information allows you to make necessary improvements before actual users experience buffering issues.

 b.
 Scalability Assessment: Load testing also allows you to evaluate the scalability of your infrastructure.
 As your user base grows, it is crucial to ensure that your network can accommodate increased traffic without compromising video streaming quality.
-Scaling your infrastructure to handle higher loads will help maintain a seamless streaming experience for users.
+Scaling your infrastructure to handle higher loads will help maintain a seamless streaming experience for users and stop video buffering issues.

 c.
 Server Load Balancing: Implementing server load balancing distributes user requests across multiple servers to prevent overloading a single server.
 Load balancers ensure that each server operates efficiently within its capacity, reducing the risk of buffering due to server overload.